Who are the Learners?

 Join my telegram channel for teachers.

-One of the first input sessions you will receive on the CELTA aims to raise your awareness of who the learners are in terms of their:
+This post aims to raise your awareness of who the learners are in terms of their:

 - linguistic, cultural and educational backgrounds;

 There are probably very few adults in the world that have never tried to learn a foreign (or additional) language.
 Many of these have successful experiences, although unsuccessful experiences may well outnumber these.

 Think about a foreign language you tried to learn (it doesn’t matter whether you were successful or not).

 Think about the following points.
 You might find it helpful to make some notes.
 When ready, read the commentary.